aftersomemath/aftersomemath.github.io/_pages/teaching.md

 <br />

 I think that teaching is the most valuable thing someone can do for another professional, student, or peer.
 For three years of my undergrad, I was a leader in Pitt's <a href="pittras.org">Robotics and Automation Society</a>.
-I ran several project teams and thus had the opportunity to answer many questions and encourage a love of robotics in my peers.
-By encouraging others to learn, they accomplished together much more than I could have accomplished if I worked alone.
-Additionally, answering questions encouraged me to work harder so that I could answer questions better.
+I ran several project teams, and thus answered technical questions almost daily.
+By doing this, I encouraged a love of robotics in my peers, some have even gone on to pursue careers in robotics.
+Answering questions helped keep me motivated, I wanted to be better so that I could answer questions better.

 This experience, is why I want to teach one day.